mindscan-de/FuriousIron-HFB/README.md

 but non predictable output.
 Although it can be calculated rather than predicted.
 We are actually not interested in the properties that cryptographic hash functions are considered as one-way-hash-functions, but that doesn't hurt either.

+The hash values of CRHF are already distributed evenly, and every single output bit has an even distribution.
+Each and every output bit is uncorrelated to every other bit of the hash function.

 So instead of using another function like Murmur, Adler32, CRC or any other home-grown algorithm, which again garbles the full 128 bit using a computationally expensive function,